 to the TM\textsubscript{00} mode.

-With a multimode waveguide, shown in Fig.~ \ref{fig:Green2}(a-b), the effective mode index difference between the fundamental mode and higher order modes is relatively weak at the same optical frequency, which leads to multimode electron-photon interaction within a given frequency band.
-When the waveguide cross-section is reduced (referred to as \emph{single mode} waveguide), shown in Fig.\ref{fig:Green2}(c), one can enhance the mode index contrast.
-As a result, the mode frequency spacing is increased, such that the coupled fundamental modes are better isolated.
-Since most transmission electron microscopes (TEMs) have an energy resolution around \SI{0.5}{eV} (\SI{120}{THz} in optical frequency), it is important to create a large frequency spacing between the phase-matched optical modes so that the interaction with individual modes can be energy resolved.

-The evanescent field of the coupled higher order modes decay faster than that of the coupled fundamental mode, as a result of the higher optical frequency.
-In Fig.~\ref{fig:Green2}(d), we show that one can further enhance the coupling contrast between fundamental mode and higher order modes by placing the electron beam further away (\SI{200}{nm}) from the waveguide surface.
-In this way, the interaction exponentially favors the fundamental mode, at the expense of weaker interaction strength $|g_{\mathrm{TM\textsubscript{00}}}|^2$ which can be compensated for with a longer interaction length (5 times longer for the shown example).
+From the numerical result shown in Fig.\ref{fig:fig2}(b-c), we find that reduced waveguide cross-section (to single-mode dimension) enhances the mode index contrast, and results in more spectrally isolated fundamental modes.
+With a better frequency isolation, the evanescent field of the coupled higher-order modes decay much faster than that of the fundamental mode in the near field, as a result of their higher optical frequencies.
+Therefore, one can enhance the ideality by increasing the gap distance to the waveguide surface, with $1-I$ decreasing exponentially with gap distance (details in Appendix~\ref{append:COMSOL}).

-In addition to coupling to higher order waveguide mode families, one can also identify a rising background in the high velocity region.
-It can be attributed to strong coupling to the substrate modes in the Cherenkov regime ($v\gtrsim 0.7c$), where the charged particle velocity exceeds the phase velocity of light in dielectric media (silica).
-In Appendix \ref{append:substrate}, we show that we can isolate the contribution of the substrate bulk modes.
-This contribution can be suppressed by either choosing an electron velocity well below the Cherenkov regime of the substrate, or by using a low index material as the substrate (e.g. by suspending the structure in air).
+In addition to coupling to higher-order waveguide mode families, one can also identify a rising background in the high velocity region.
+It can be attributed to strong coupling to the substrate modes in the Cherenkov regime ($v\gtrsim 0.7c$), where the charged particle velocity exceeds the phase velocity of light in dielectric media (here: silica).
+In Appendix \ref{append:substrate}, we quantify the contribution of the substrate bulk modes.
+This contribution can be suppressed by either choosing an electron velocity well below the Cherenkov regime of the substrate, or by using a low index material as the substrate (e.g. by suspending the structure in vacuum).